intel/virtual-storage-manager/INSTALL.md

 The controller node is used to run mariadb, rabbitmq, web ui services for the VSM cluster.

-## Storage Node
+## Storage Node (a.k.a Agent Node)
 The storage or agent node is used to run the vsm-agent service which manages the Ceph and physical storage resources.

 #Network
 There are three types of networks defined in VSM, and it’s OK if you use a single network for all three types.
 ## Management Network
-Management Network is used to manage the VSM cluster, and interchanges VSM maangement data between vsm controller and agents.
+Management Network is used to manage the VSM cluster, and interchanges VSM mangement data between vsm controller and agents.
 ## Ceph Public Network
 Ceph Public Network is used to serve IO operations between ceph nodes and clients.
 ## Ceph Cluster Network